Swayambhunath: History

+Mythology

 According to Swayambhu Purana, during the golden age, the valley of Kathmandu was a lake where mythical serpents (Nāgas) like Karkotaka, Takshaka and Kulika dwelled and the Buddhas, Boddhisatwas, hermits, yogis, gods and goddesses besides other celestial beings used to come to have ablution in its water.
 One day Vipassī Buddha of many eons ago visited the lake and sowed the seed of a lotus in it which grew into a lotus flower with thousand petals.
 The flower emitted eternal radiant form of light (Jyotirupa) with the Five Great Buddhas, Vairocana, Akshobhya, Ratnasambhava, Amitābha and Amoghasiddhi appearing on each side of the differently coloured rays of the light.
-Having heard about this flower and ray of light, Shikhi Tathagata and later Viswobhu Tathagata came to pay homage from the surrounding peaks.
+Having heard about this flower and ray of light, Sikhī Buddha and later Vessabhū Buddha came to pay homage from the surrounding peaks.
 After that, Buddha Manjushri came to the lake and pondered how to drain the lake so that people can traverse and pay homage to the radiant light.
 He drained the lake out of the valley by cutting the mountains with his indestructible sword; and created other lakes nearby to give shelter to the mythical serpents.

 After Manjushree, other Buddhas Kakusandha Buddha, Koṇāgamana Buddha and Kassapa Buddha paid homage to the self-arisen light called Swayambhu, meaning "Self-Created".
 Kassapa Buddha returned to Kashi in India and preached about the self-arisen light and sent the king of Gaud (Bengal), Prachandadev to visit and worship Swayambhu.
 Prachandadev came to the valley and desired to make a great stupa to protect it, thus concealing the light and making only the great stupa visible.
 He sought ordination from a devotee of Manjushri, became a monk and established the stupa enshrining rituals and rites around it.